The Associated Board of the Royal Schools of Music

 There are a couple of key differences between the RCM and the ABRSM:

 1. While both require practical and theory components, the theory component of ABRSM is significantly less onerous.
 ABRSM students are permitted to skip grades for their theory examinations, allowing for faster movement through the levels.
-At RCM every theory exam is mandatory.
+For RCM every theory exam is mandatory.

 For more information please contact: